-Once you have met all the requirements for receiving a Form I-20 (including the financial certification portions of the application), please submit your completed application materials to [email protected].
+Once you have met all the requirements for receiving a Form I-20 (including the financial certification portions of the application), please submit your completed application materials (PDF format) to [email protected].

 Canadian citizens are not required to obtain an F-1 visa.
-Canadian citizens must, however, receive an I-20 and pay the SEVIS fee.
-Canadians are also required to abide by all other provisions and restrictions for lawfully maintaining F-1 status, including provisions for employment and full time enrollment each semester.
+Canadian citizens must, however, receive an I-20 Certificate of Eligibility and pay the SEVIS fee.
+Canadians are also required to abide by all other provisions and restrictions for lawfully maintaining F-1 status, including provisions for employment and full-time enrollment each semester.
 Click here for more information regarding the visa exemption for Canadian citizens.

-After you receive your F-1 (and F-2) visa(s), please notify the Admissions Office and/or International Student Services at Gordon-Conwell to confirm your plans and receive further instructions.
+After you receive your F-1 (and F-2) visa(s), please notify the International Student Office ([email protected]) to confirm your plans and receive further instructions.
 As you begin to make travel arrangements, please remember that by U.S. law, you are permitted to enter the U.S. no more than 30 days prior to the start date listed on your I-20.